Greatest Hits Radio South West: History

 In Bath and North East Somerset, the original station launched as 107.9 Bath FM from its Bathampton Down transmitter in November 1999 and was a rival station to GWR FM Bath (now Heart).
 It had several ownerships such as The Local Radio Group in February 2006, Laser Broadcasting from June 2008 and later in the same year as South West Radio Ltd in October.
 Bath FM relaunched as Total Star Bath in August 2010 after Total Star Gloucestershire company Storm Radio Ltd teamed up with One Gold Radio Ltd, but the two companies soon had separated in 2011 and Total Star Bath along with two other Total Star stations in Swindon and Warminster had changed the name to More Radio in June 2011.
 More Radio has recently been relaunched in Bath as The Breeze in September 2011 after being bought by Celador.

 In Wiltshire, serving Warminster, Westbury and Frome the original station launched in November 2001 was known as 3TR FM and was operated under The Local Radio Company.
 On 30 June 2008 the station was sold to Laser Broadcasting who went bankrupt on 28 October 2008.
 The station was then bought out by South West Radio Ltd who also went into administration on 4 August 2009.
-3TR was then ran under the YMC Ltd group which ran the station along with other radio stations like Brunel FM, Bath FM, plus two Quay West stations as a group of stations until 24 March 2010 when the administrators closed down all the stations on the behalf of OFCOM because of multiple refusals.
+3TR was then run under the YMC Ltd group which ran the station along with other radio stations like Brunel FM, Bath FM, plus two Quay West stations as a group of stations until 24 March 2010 when the administrators closed down all the stations on the behalf of OFCOM because of multiple refusals.
 One Gold Radio and Storm Radio Ltd opened an agreement to re-brand all stations as Total Star before the Warminster licence was acquired by Celador in November 2011 and is rebranded as The Breeze 107.5.